stronnag/bbl2kml/README.md

 KML/Z file defining tracks which may be displayed Google Earth.
 Tracks can be animated with the time slider.

 Both Flight Mode and RSSI tracks are generated; the default for display is Flight Mode, unless `-rssi` is specified (and RSSI data is available in the log).
-The log summary is displayed by double clicking on the `inav flight` folder in Google Earth.
+The log summary is displayed by double clicking on the "file name"` folder in Google Earth.

+### Modes

+`bbl2kml` and `otx2kml` can generate three distinct colour-coded outputs:

+* Flight mode: the default, colours as [below](#flight_mode_track).
+* RSSI mode: RSSI percentage as a colour gradient, according to the current `--gradient` setting.
+Note that if no valid RSSI is found in the log, this mode will be suppressed.
+* Efficiency mode: The efficiency (mAh/km) as a colour gradient,  according to the current `--gradient` setting.
+This is not enabled by default, and requires the `--efficiency` setting to be specified, either as a command line option or permanently in `$BBL2KML_OPTS`.

-### Flight Mode Track
+#### Flight Mode Track

 * White : WP Mission
 * Yellow : RTH